 International Organization for Standardization (ISO)

 This website contains a wide range of standards on accessibility, including those relating to the physical environment or information and communication technology, to improve accessibility for everyone.
 ISOs are developed through a consensus process by experts from all over the world.
-Current standards include ISO 21542: Building construction - Accessibility and usability of the built environment (2011); ISO Guide 71: Guidelines for standards developers to address the needs of older persons and persons with disabilities (2001); ISO 70001:2007 Graphical symbols-Public information symbols; ISO 9241-171 Ergonomics of human-system interactions, Part 171 guidance on Software accessibility (2008).
+Current standards include ISO Guide 71: Guide for addressing accessibility in standards (2014), ISO 21542: Building construction - Accessibility and usability of the built environment (2011); ISO 7001:2007 Graphical symbols - Public information symbols; ISO 9241-171 Ergonomics of human-system interactions, Part 171 guidance on Software accessibility (2008).
 These are useful documents to refer government and policy makers to as they outline requirements and recommendations to accessible environments.
 Note these are only available via purchase of a subscription.

 Whitzman C, James K and Powaseu I (2013)

 Travelling together: Improving the access of people with disability to road infrastructure in Papua New Guinea

 This research policy brief is informed by the results of a participatory research project into access to road infrastructure by persons with disabilities in Papua New Guinea.
 It presents key access issues and makes policy and program recommendations relevant for donors and organisations implementing projects that impact on road users, both in PNG and other settings.

 Accessibility Design Guide: Universal design principles for Australia's aid program, registration number 13

 This manual sets out how universal design is relevant to the Australian Aid management cycle.
 It highlights the central role that persons with disabilities and Disabled People’s Organisations (DPOs) should play in development actions which target the built environment.
 It includes a range of practical strategies that development practitioners can consider when applying universal design in a range of development sectors, including health, education, transport and rural development.